-There are Lego-sponsored competitions to see who can come up with the best new creations using Lego parts.
-And Lego has done a great job in creating a story arc to go with many of their toys and themes, so they’re not just stand-alone objects but characters in an ongoing fictional narrative that children get to participate in.
+There are even Lego-sponsored competitions that give people the opportunity to test their design skills and come up with new creations using Lego parts.
+And Lego has done a great job in developing a story arc to go along with many of their toys and themes, so they’re not just stand-alone objects but characters in an ongoing fictional narrative that children get to participate in.
 We all love to play with toy soldiers, dolls or ships, so Lego simply combines this natural love of play with a lot of clever engineering education.
-And it’s a fun movie, too.

-The award-winning Arduino and Raspberry Pi are two open-source computers no bigger than a credit card, and which can be plugged into any laptop.
-They contain sensors and programmable chipsets that allow anyone to reconfigure them to control all kinds of other devices, like robots or flying drones or remote cameras, or to communicate with other connected devices in a wireless local area network.
+The award-winning Arduino and Raspberry Pi are two open source computers that are no bigger than a credit card and can be plugged into any laptop.
+They contain sensors and programmable chipsets that allow anyone to reconfigure them to control all kinds of other devices, like robots, flying drones or remote cameras.
 We’ve talked before about the Internet of Things.
-These kinds of inexpensive devices invite young learners to interact with our connected world in all kinds of ways, taking away the intimidation factor of black-box computers and instead inviting learners, young and old, to create new machines that can do anything they imagine.
+These kinds of inexpensive devices invite young learners to interact with our connected world in all kinds of ways, taking away the intimidation factor of black-box computers and, instead, inviting them to create something new.

-So let’s say you’ve got a great idea, and you’ve already made a sample or prototype and you believe it might be the Next Big Thing.
-Trouble is, you’re short on cash.
+So let’s say you’ve got a great idea, and you’ve already made a sample or prototype and you believe it might be the next big thing.
+Trouble is—you’re short on cash.
 What to do?
 Crowdfunding websites like Indiegogo and Kickstarter have revolutionized the concept of venture capital.
-Now, fledgling inventors and product designers, if they’re not affiliated with a large company that can support them, need only present what they have on a website, looking for small outside investors to get them started in exchange for a free gift or even a share of the company—assuming the idea becomes something.
-There’s little risk involved other than some sweat equity, and not every idea catches fire, but once in a while there comes along a game-changer like the amazing Oculus Rift virtual-reality headset, which started its life on Kickstarter and last year was bought out by Facebook for more than $2 billion.
+Now, fledgling inventors and product designers, if they’re not affiliated with a large company that can support them, need only present what they have on a website.
+They can look for small outside investors to get them started in exchange for a free gift or even a share of the company—assuming the idea becomes something.
+There’s little risk involved other than some sweat equity, and not every idea catches fire, but once in a while, there comes along a game-changer like the amazing Oculus Rift virtual-reality headset, which started its life on Kickstarter and last year was bought out by Facebook for more than $2 billion.
 If that doesn’t provide some incentive for young designers to get busy making things, we don’t know what will.